Bill O'Neill (baseball)

-William John O'Neill (January 22, 1880 – July 20, 1920) was an outfielder in Major League Baseball who played for the Boston Americans (1904), Washington Senators (1904) and Chicago White Sox (1906).
+William John O'Neill (January 22, 1880 – July 20, 1920) was a Canadian outfielder in Major League Baseball who played for the Boston Americans (1904), Washington Senators (1904) and Chicago White Sox (1906).
 O'Neill was a switch-hitter and threw right-handed.
 He was born in Saint John, New Brunswick, Canada.

 Playing at shortstop in his 1904 rookie season for the Red Sox, O'Neill committed six errors during a 13-inning 5–3 loss to the St Louis Browns on May 21 to become the only 20th-century Major League player to record six errors in a game.
 In the midseason he was traded to Washington in the same transaction that brought Kip Selbach to Boston.
 In 1906 O'Neill was a member of the Chicago White Sox team that won the World Championship over the Chicago Cubs in six games.

 In a two-season career, O'Neill was a .243 hitter with two home runs and 42 RBI in 206 games played.

 O'Neill died in Woodhaven, New York, at the age of 40.